Table of Contents

 A Few Drawbacks

 While you don’t pay for the RSU’s, you will be liable for taxes at a higher tax rate.
 If RSU’s were issued when the company is private and remains so, you can’t sell your shares, even if vested, to cover the taxes.
 RSUs are less liquid if the company remains private.
-You would need to consult with someone familiar with selling private shares, such as on the NASDAQ Private Market or Yieldstreet.
+You would need to consult someone familiar with selling private shares, such as on the NASDAQ Private Market or Yieldstreet.
 Even so, this avenue is not likely to provide much in the way of liquidity.

 Having RSUs from a private company going public will enhance your liquidity, and if vested, you might benefit from the initial public offering.
 However, if the IPO occurs when your shares are not yet vested, you may not reap the benefit.